OpenTreeOfLife/phylesystem-api/docs/open-tree-software-overview-slide-source.md

 # "smasher"
 * Command-line tool written/run by Jonathan Rees
 * Rule-based combination of:
-    * taxonomies from NCBI, GBIF, IRMNG, Index Fungorum
+    * taxonomic info. from NCBI, GBIF, IRMNG, Index Fungorum, SILVA
-    * tips from SILVA
-    * arbitrary taxonomic edits by curators
+    * taxonomic edits by curators
 * Produces a versioned Open Tree Taxonomy (OTT)

 ---
 # taxomachine
 * Takes OTT as input
-* Provides string-to-OTT ID services and other taxonomic APIs
+* Provides name-to-OTT-ID services and other taxonomic APIs
 * neo4j backend
 * written by Cody Hinchliff and others in Smith lab.